mslosarz/nextrtc-signaling-server/README.md

 - TEXT
     * Is posted on each text message comming from client

  To be able to react on event you have to write java class which implements `NextRTCHandler` and has annotation `@NextRTCEventListener`.
 You can customize on what certain event your handler will react by giving it name to annotation `@NextRTCEventListener(UNEXPECTED_SITUATION)`.
-If you're using NextRTC with Spring then your handler should be also annotated with one of Spring stereotype annotations (@Service, @Component ...)
+If you are using NextRTC with Spring then your handler should be also annotated with one of Spring stereotype annotations (@Service, @Component ...)

-#### Signal structure
+## Signal structure
 Each request coming in and out of server have structure like this:
 ```json
 {